Security-Onion-Solutions/securityonion-docs/wazuh.rst

 Apparmor DENIED Alerts
 ----------------------

 If you're running on Ubuntu, then you most likely get Wazuh HIDS alerts for ``Apparmor DENIED`` (Wazuh sid 52002).
 In most cases, this is due to telegraf (part of :ref:`grafana`) trying to use ptrace.
-You might want to write a simple child rule that avoids alerting on this behavior:
+To avoid this, you might want to add a rule to ``/opt/so/rules/hids/local_rules.xml`` like the following:

 ::